ritvaj/b2b-saas-user-activation-analysis/README.md

 Collectively, these recommendations target the **behavioral root cause of activation delay** and are designed to be incrementally testable without large-scale product redesign.

 ---
+chart 1 title:
+### Funnel Overview — User Counts by Step

+**Funnel Overview:** Users progress reliably through onboarding and feature discovery, with the primary narrowing occurring at activation.
+This suggests that early funnel steps are functioning as intended, while activation friction arises after users have already engaged with core features.